 There were also chantry schools.
 Some men left money in their wills to pay for a priest to chant prayers for their souls after their death.
 When he was not praying the priest would educate local children.

 During the Middle Ages education gradually became more common.
 By the 15th century, perhaps a third of the population of England could read and write.

-From the early 13th century England had two universities at n and Cambridge.
-At them students learned seven subjects, grammar, rhetoric (the art of public speaking), logic, astronomy, arithmetic, music and geometry.
+From the early 13th century England had two universities at Oxford and Cambridge.
+At them students learned seven subjects, grammar, rhetoric (the art of public speaking), logic, astronomy, arithmetic, music, and geometry.